wp-plugins/portfolio-slideshow/readme.txt

 [portfolio_slideshow include="4,5,6"]

-Will create two slideshows on the page with two sets of images.
+This example will create two slideshows on the page with two sets of images.

 == Frequently Asked Questions ==